-4:13 I saw in the visions of my head upon my bed, and, behold, a watcher and a holy one came down from heaven:
+4:13 I saw in the visions of my head upon my bed, and, behold, a watcher and a holy one came down from heaven;

 This signifies angelic interest in Nebuchadnezzar's activities.
 Watchers and Holy Ones are always beholding the affairs of men and nations.
 Not only are their heavenly beings who act as God's messengers (angels) or guardians of His holiness and worship (cherubim and seraphim) but there would seem to be another class of heavenly being who seem to simply watch and record the affairs of men.
-Daniel is the only Biblical writer who uses this term and we have no other information regarding them than we have here.
+Daniel is the only Biblical writer who uses this term, and we have no other information regarding them than we have here.

 The exact identity of these Watchers is not given.
-The closest cross-reference would be Jeremiah 4:16.
+The closest cross-reference would be Jeremiah 4:16 "Make ye mention to the nations; behold, publish against Jerusalem, that watchers come from a far country, and give out their voice against the cities of Judah."